matheus23/elm-tailwind-modules/Plan.md

   * [ ] Parse all kinds of breakpoints.
 Test them.
 * [X] Rename the library
 * [ ] Recognize keyframe animation stuff
+  * [ ] Refactor how the postcss walk works.
+Don't `walkRules`, but `.each`, detect the kind of child (media query/keyframe/rule) and handle accordingly.
+  * [ ] Detect css properties that end in "animation" or "animation-name".
+        Have a list of defined keyframe animations ready.
+        Replace any occuring keyframe animation name in those css properties with an empty string.
+        Add the css animation via the elm-css animationName mechanism.
 * [X] Fix CI

 ## Refactoring